16 Mar Lip Anatomy and Augmentation

 Philtral columns

-- Well defined line with gentle tapered edges
+- Well-defined line with slightly tapered edges

 - Midline depression between the two philtral columns